Are abortions ever medically necessary? Wisconsin doctors say yes

-But the American College of Obstetricians and Gynecologists said “induced abortion is an essential component of women’s health care.”
-And a recent fact-check by Reuters ruled the statement, “Abortion is never medically necessary to save a woman’s life,” as “false.”
+But The American College of Obstetricians and Gynecologists says “induced abortion is an essential component of women’s health care.”
+And a recent fact-check by Reuters ruled the statement “Abortion is never medically necessary to save a woman’s life” as “false.”

 People are also reading…